 It’s always best to use a slow and steady hand, but practice with all the Russian piping tips and try piping flowers with different heights.
-You may find some flowers are prettier than others or that some are easier to pipe.
+You may find some flowers are prettier than others or that some are easier to the pipe.
 Use what works best to your advantage for time and appearance purposes.
 Or at least something which is readily available on your reach.

 What Is the Russian Piping Technique?

 We’ve discussed some important tips and tricks to consider before you begin using your Russian piping tips.
 Now, we’ll go over step-by-step instructions of the process from start to finish.

 1. Color Your Buttercream

 Your buttercream will start off white so you’ll want to make as many colors as you want.
-Use a gel food coloring as opposed to a liquid or it will change the consistency of your buttercream and make it too watery to pipe.
-Make sure to make a green if you want to use a leaf tip to add leaves around your flowers.
+Use a gel food coloring as opposed to a liquid or it will change the consistency of your buttercream and make it too watery to the pipe.
+Make sure to make green if you want to use a leaf tip to add leaves around your flowers.

 2. Fill Your Bags

 Then, take the bag and pull it around the outside of the mouth of the cup.
 This gives you room to get the buttercream near the tip where it needs to come out of instead of all around the top where you need to hold and put pressure on.
 Then get as much air as possible out and twist the end of the bag so the buttercream will flow in the correct direction.

 Squeeze that buttercream until you start to see it come out of the tip.
 It may be uneven due to the distribution of buttercream and you can then wipe it off there’s a good chance that when you pipe a flower, it will be nice and even all the way around.